We Ship Our Bareroot Plants To Everyone Nationwide.

 Pine trees have a way of projecting a feeling of both comfort and majesty.
 They offer shade, windbreaking, wonderful fragrance, and a pleasing visual component for your yard.
-Planting pine trees is not difficult and can provide a number of benefits for your home landscaping.
-Here are just a few tips on choosing and planting your own pine trees.
+Planting these trees are not difficult and can provide a number of benefits for your home landscaping.
+Here are just a few tips on choosing and planting your own trees.

 Loblolly Pine Tree

 They are native to a broad stretch of the United States, from southern New Jersey to central Florida and into eastern Texas.
 The loblolly is recognized by its unique needle arrangement, five-inch needles in groups of three.
 The tree can grow from 40 to 90 feet tall.
 It prefers a full-sun location and moist acidic soil.
 Fertilize monthly after planting.

 Yellow Pine Tree

 Also called the "longleaf pine," have 8 to 15-inch long needles.
 It can grow to 90 feet tall, but dwarf cultivars are available that are often used as windbreaks for properties.
 It is native to coastal areas of the Southeast, South, Florida, and Texas.
 This tree should be planted in a sunny location in sandy soil with good drainage.
 The yellow pine generally does not require fertilizing.
 Avoid pruning during the spring.

 Sometimes called the "scrub pine," it is found from New York across the Appalachian Mountains and into Alabama.
 It can grow to 60-feet tall and sometimes taller.
 The needles are short and slightly twisted in configuration, growing in bunches of two.
 It prefers full sun and well-draining soil that can be loamy or sandy.
 It does not require fertilizing.
 They attracts a variety of wildlife.